emuell/bungee-rs/README.md

 `bungee-rs` provides safe Rust bindings for the [Bungee](https://github.com/bungee-audio-stretch/bungee) C++ audio time-stretching and pitch-shifting library.

+Note: When building this crate locally, clone the repository with `git clone --recurse-submodules <url>`.
+It contains the bungee C++ source code as git submodule.

 ## Usage

 There are two ways to use `bungee-rs`: